maple52046/maple52046/README.md

 - 👋 Hi, I'm @maple52046
 - 🇹🇼 I'm a Taiwanese cloud engineer working in Shanghai now.
-- 🤝 I've expirence on softework development with Python, Golang and React.
+- 🤝 I've experienced in software development with Python, Golang, and React.
 - 🌱 I’m currently learning photography.
 - 👀 I’m looking for a new job in Taipei(prefer), Shanghai(now) or Tokyo(my dream)
 - 📫 Contact me via mail: maple52046@gmail.com